libbyshoop/database-book/_sources/13MatchJoin/09SameBase_1_1.rst

 |

-Though there are several chicken-feet-out shapes involving Town, what we want to focus on is the *two parallel chicken-feet-in shapes* whose intersection entities are Achievement and Aspiration.
+Though there are several chicken-feet-out shapes involving Town, what we want to focus on is the *two parallel chicken-feet-in shapes* whose intersection entities are Achievement and Aspiration, respectively, between Creature and Skill.
 This set of two different chicken-feet-in shapes involving entities like Creature and Skill is relatively common in  databases.

 In this database, there can be more than one of the same Skill achieved by a creature, i.e. there can be more than one pair of the same creatureId, skillCode data values in Achievement.
 (A creature can achieve the same skill more than once.)
 However, the data for Aspiration contains one creatureId, skillCode pair of data values, because those two columns form its identifier.